Google App Engine Research Awards - Request for Proposal

 Successful applications must confirm compliance with institution awards and ethics requirements.
 Successful applicants will be required to submit certain tax documentation (an IRS Form W-9 for US recipients and a similar certification for non-US award recipients).

 The application deadline, May 11, 2012 has passed.
-Stay tuned for the next round.
+No further rounds are planned at this time.

 For questions, please contact firstname.lastname@example.org